Peter McWilliams: Career and activism

-McWilliams was diagnosed with non-Hodgkin's lymphoma in 1996.

-He was arrested and charged with growing marijuana in 1997.
+McWilliams was arrested and charged with growing marijuana in 1997.
 He was released from custody on $250,000 bail and with the "condition that he not use marijuana."
 His book Ain't Nobody's Business if You Do: The Absurdity of Consensual Crimes in Our Free Society, published in 1993, made a case for the legalization of drugs and became a favored publication of the Libertarian Party.
 Life 101 and subsequent books list John-Roger (Roger Delano Hinkins), the leader of the Church of the Movement of Spiritual Inner Awareness, as his co-writer.
 McWilliams later repudiated the movement, claiming to be the sole author of the books.

-Death
+Health issues and death

-McWilliams died on June 14, 2000 in his Los Angeles home, of AIDS-related non-Hodgkin's lymphoma.
+McWilliams was diagnosed with non-Hodgkin's lymphoma in 1996.
+He died on June 14, 2000, in his Los Angeles home, of AIDS-related non-Hodgkin's lymphoma.
 He was survived by his mother and brother, Michael McWilliams.
 At the time he was awaiting sentencing for his conviction of conspiring to "possess, manufacture and sell marijuana."

-Cannabis activist Richard Cowan and many critics of the drug policies in the United States have described his death as murder by the U.S. government, insofar as they denied him the use of the medical marijuana which might have prevented his death.
+Cannabis activist Richard Cowan and other critics of the drug policies in the United States have described his death as murder by the U.S. government, insofar as they denied him the use of the medical marijuana which might have prevented his death.
 William F. Buckley stated that McWilliams was vomiting and in pain when he died.

 He is entombed at the Westwood Village Memorial Park Cemetery in Westwood, California.